 Question 7: Can this program advance my education toward a Baccalaureate/Bachelor's Degree in Nursing?

 Yes.
-Most Florida universities allow for advanced standing in their programs if the student has completed the Associate in Science Degree through a Florida community college or a Florida state college.
+A.S. degree graduates with a Florida nursing license can apply for Eastern Florida State College's RN to BSN online bachelor's degree.
+Most Florida universities also allow for advanced standing in their programs if the student has completed the Associate in Science Degree through a Florida community college or a Florida state college.
 Interested students should speak to the particular University they wish to attend for more information.